 Personally, I get paid for freelance writing.
-I write blog posts, I write articles, I create email campaigns, promotion materials, press releases, ebooks etc. I get paid to do this remotely and remote jobs are a real thing but no one is really getting paid for traveling itself.
+I write blog posts, I write articles, I create email campaigns, promotion materials, press releases, ebooks, etc. I get paid to do this remotely and remote jobs or even travel jobs are a real thing but no one is really getting paid for traveling itself.

 But what about travel bloggers?

 Sure, there are some well-established travel bloggers that have significant earnings from their blogs but not even they get paid to travel the world.
 Someone paying someone to travel the world is a ridiculous idea, don’t you think?
 What would the people funding the trip get in return?
 Traveling itself doesn’t provide any value whatsoever for a company.

 But these well-established bloggers are experts in their field and they have a huge following.
 Hence, they will be getting paid for providing their expert services in creating high-quality content about that brand that will be seen by thousands of people.
 I hope this makes it clearer.
 Brands don’t pay you to travel, they pay for the services you provide.